brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 #### Follow-up: Rank vs. Copies

-This question got me thinking about which books have a larger number of copies.
+Which books have a larger number of copies?
 To help manage long wait times, does the library purchase a higher number of copies for the more popular books?
 In other words, is rank correlated to the number of copies?

 **Correlation: -0.222**

 Just like before, the correlation isn't all that strong, but it does tell us about the relationship between rank and copies.
-As rank decreases (the book is more popular), on average the number of copies increases... *slightly*.
+As rank decreases (book's popularity increases), on average the number of copies increases... *slightly*.

 This may be due to the library trying to manage long wait times for popular books.
-However, they are restricted by copyrights and other licensing issues.
-They may not be allowed to have over a certain number of copies for a particular book.

-### Going Further

-To investigate this data further, I would love to go back and scrape *all* the book data from the websites.
-I only scraped the top 240 books of each format.
-- Would rating differences diverge or converge with more books?
-- Would our correlation between rank and rating change as we collected more data?
+As a book increases in popularity, it seems that the library seeks to obtain more copies for their patrons.

 ## Streamlit App